Skip to main content

 14 mentions Positive Neutral Negative

-• “The character design is exemplary, with unique looking, beautifully animated heroes to fight, armed with thoughtfully crafted sets of abilities that mesh more or less well with their peers and create challenges of varying degrees to your own minion team builds.”
+• “The character design is exemplary, with unique looking, beautifully animated heroes to fight, armed with thoughtfully crafted sets of abilities that mesh more or less well with their peers and creating challenges of varying degrees to your own minion team builds.”

 • “The character designs are a huge problem and would really push this game forward if they weren't so overly sexualized for a game that's supposed to be dark and eerie.”

-• “The character design has no punch.”
+• “Character design has no punch.”

 • emotional